 Enjoying hosted, relaxed boutique accommodation in the stately surrounds of one of New Zealand's most historic homes, with magnificent views across Marlborough's Awatere Valley vineyards to the sparkling blue of the Cook Strait.

-Ugbrooke Country Estate, is a truly unique, yet unpretentious nineteenth century boutique Marlborough property, on a 16 acre, elevated site.
-It is set in private park- like grounds with sweeping lawns and marvellous views of the surrounding vineyards, Cook Strait and the North Island.
+Ugbrooke Country Estate, a heritage 2 listed property, is a truly unique, yet unpretentious nineteenth century boutique Marlborough property, on a 16 acre, elevated site.
+It is set in private grounds with sweeping lawns and marvellous views of the surrounding vineyards, Cook Strait and the North Island.
 To the south are the Kaikoura Ranges and mighty Mt Tapuaenuku.